Mattral/Rapid-Road-Inspection/README.md

 # Rapid-Road-Inspection

-inspection system for detecting road abnormalities, defects, and damages
+inspection system for detecting road abnormalities, defects, and damages.